Code changes

 7. People cycling at roundabouts — Rule 186

 Drivers should give priority to cyclists on the roundabout and watch carefully for them.
 Cyclists, horse riders and horse drawn vehicles may stay in the left-hand lane when they intend to continue across or around the roundabout, and should signal right to show they are not leaving.
-Give other traffic — especially cyclists — time and room to move into the correct lane.
+Take extra care entering a roundabout so that you do not cut across cyclists, horse riders or horse drawn vehicles in the left-hand lane who are continuing around it.

 8. Opening vehicle doors — “the Dutch Reach” — Rule 239